-Automatic Mode: In this mode, the switch automatically adds a port which receives voice packets to voice VLAN.
+Automatic Mode: In this mode, the switch will automatically add a port which receives voice packets to voice VLAN and determine the priority of the packets through learning the source MAC of the UNTAG packets sent from IP phone when it is powered on.
 The aging time of voice VLAN can be configured on the switch.
 If the switch does not receive any voice packet on the ingress port within the aging time, the switch will remove this port from voice VLAN.
 Voice ports are automatically added into or removed from voice VLAN.